Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath.md

 ### Testing Server-controlled Network Variables

 1. Select **File > Build and Run**.
-1. Stop the player
+1. Stop the player.
-1. Launch the client & server together in a terminal as shown in [Testing the command line helper](#testing-the-command-line-helper).
+1. Launch the client and server together in a terminal as shown in [Testing the command line helper](#testing-the-command-line-helper).
 1. After a brief delay, the client and server will spawn.
-1. You should expect to see this in the console, showing that the server and client are sharing the variable.
+1. You should see the following in the console, showing that the server and client are sharing the variable:

 ```
 Server's var initialized to: 0